Inotila/by_ino_ati/README.md

 ![grid view of the art display](static/images/gridview2.png)

 This page is where users can view all the content on offer in their categories.
 On this page user can also see how many likes a specific post has.
-And they can click on the page title to further view a large sigular image.
+And they can click on the page title to further view a large singular image.

 3. Art detail page -